Lamar Jackson Player Prop Bets for NFL Week 17 | Baltimore vs. Los Angeles 1/2/2022

 Season Stats

-- He's tacked on 767 rushing yards on 133 carries and two rushing touchdowns, averaging 51.1 yards per game.
+- He also adds 767 rushing yards (51.1 ypg) on 133 carries while scoring two touchdowns on the ground.

-- The Ravens have thrown the ball in 54.9% of their plays from scrimmage this year while staying on the ground 45.1% of the time.
-This offensive attack ranks 16th in the NFL in points scored.
+- The Ravens, who rank 16th in the NFL in points scored, have attempted a pass 54.9% of the time while running the ball 45.1% of the time.

-- Jackson has thrown 47 passes in the red zone this season, 37.3% of his team's red zone plays.
+- Jackson has attempted 47 of his 382 passes in the red zone, accounting for 37.3% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Jackson's matchup with the Rams.